Skip to main content

 If you are applying for British citizenship (naturalisation), the process after passing the Life in the UK test works the same way.
 Use our citizenship planner to find your eligibility date and see the full cost breakdown for your route:

 The Life in the UK test pass is one of several requirements for citizenship.
-The test result is the same document whether you are applying for ILR or citizenship — the pass notification letter from the test centre.
+Your result is the same one used for both ILR and citizenship — referenced by the same URN, with no need to retake the test or produce a fresh document.

 Next Steps for Spouse Visa Applicants